Understanding poker chip values and colors [complete guide]

 All venues will differentiate their poker chip colors for cash games and tournaments.
 The basic reason is that gaming chips in cash games are worth the exact value on the chip.
 In tournaments, however, players buy in for a specific amount of money that doesn’t usually correspond with the amount in their starting chip stacks.

 Another reason to use separate chips is to prevent players from trying to sneak cash game chips into a tournament.
 Tournament chips are kept in a very secure location until the event takes place.
-Additionally, poker players are allowed to keep chips and take them from the casino — usually as memorabilia.
+Additionally, poker players are allowed to keep cash game chips and take them from the casino — usually as memorabilia.

 Different poker chip colors separate the two types of chips.
 Tournament chips must have higher denominations, and they often bear the name of the event or host, such as the World Series of Poker or World Poker Tour.